antoniokadid/php-graphics/README.md

 # php-graphics

-A PHP GD library to process true color images.
+A PHP WYSIWYG GD library to process true color images.

-*Project under development.*
+*Project under development and may be heavily change.
+Use at your own risk.*

 ## Installation